| 2000 |

 | 2026 |

-GADD45A recruits TET1 to the CpG islands of the KCNQ5 promoter via recognition of R-loop structures formed by a nearby antisense lncRNA, enabling DNA demethylation and transcriptional activation of KCNQ5 in cortical excitatory neurons.
-Absence of GADD45A reduces KCNQ5 expression, impairs M-current, and increases neuronal firing frequency. |
+GADD45A recruits TET1 to the CpG islands of the KCNQ5 promoter via recognition of R-loop structures (formed with a nearby antisense lncRNA), enabling DNA demethylation and transcriptional activation of KCNQ5 in cortical excitatory neurons.
+In Gadd45a knockout mice, TET1 fails to be recruited to the KCNQ5 promoter, reducing KCNQ5 expression and causing abnormal neuronal firing in the prefrontal cortex and autism-like phenotypes. |

 Molecular psychiatry |